Arm Lift Body Contouring

 - Adults with significant upper arm skin laxity.

-- Adults of any age whose weight is relatively stable and who are not significantly overweight.
+- Adults whose weight is relatively stable and who are not significantly overweight.

-- Healthy people without medical conditions that impair healing or increase surgical risks.
+- Nonsmokers who are healthy and without medical conditions that impair healing or increase the risks of surgery.

-- Non-smokers with a positive outlook and realistic expectations.
+- People with a positive outlook and realistic expectations.

 Your Arm Lift Consultation